Urethramancer/lbapi/README.md

 # LogicBoxes API tools [![Build Status](https://travis-ci.org/Urethramancer/lbapi.svg?branch=master)](https://travis-ci.org/Urethramancer/lbapi)
-SDK and tools for the LogicBoxes API used by ResellerClub and other domain registrars.
+Go SDK and tools for the LogicBoxes API used by ResellerClub and other domain registrars.

 ## Who is it for?
 This is only useful if you have a reseller account with anyone using the LogicBoxes system and its APIs, and would like to manage customers, domains and DNS from the command line.